Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 4. A one game playoff at a neutral site sharing expenses

 1. Any player or coach ejected from a game will also be ineligible for the next game.
-Also both teams must report the incident to the age level coordinator within 24 hours by completing the “Ejection Form” from the website.
+Also both teams must report the incident to the league by completing the “Ejection Form” from the website.
 The league reserves the right to enforce further penalties as needed.
+Additional ejections in a single season, will likely result in more severe sanctions, including, but not limited to additional games suspended, or suspension for the balance of the season.

 Division I Substitution Addendum